cyber-defence-campus/RemoteIDReceiver/README.md

 This system was developed to monitor drones via Remote IDs.
 The system supports DJI's proprietary format as well as the ASD-STAN format.
 It currently monitors drones via Remote IDs transmitted over Wi-Fi.
-It is designed to be easily extended and can be easily extended by additional formats as well as sniffing types.
+It is designed to be easily extended with additional formats as well as sniffing types.

 **Disclaimer:** This repository was created by students as part of a Bachelor thesis.
 It is not meant to be maintained nor updated.